| Lesson 7 || Creating dynamic Web pages |

 JavaServer Pages are Sun's implementation for creating Web pages that display dynamic content.

-A servlet is a small application that runs on an Internet server.
-They are typically Java- and Perl-based alternatives to CGI scripts.
+is a small application that runs on an Internet server.
+They are typically Java- and Perl-based alternatives to

 PHP (Personal Home Page), from the German Hypertext Preprocessor, is a specialized scripting language used to extract data from a database

 and present it on a Web page.
 PHP code is embedded within HTML pages and is executed on the server.

 PHP runs in the Linux operating system environment on Apache servers.

 In the next lesson, you will learn what architectural considerations to take into account when developing applications and Web sites.

 Dynamic Web Page - Generation

 Click the link below to review server-side technologies and dynamic Web page generation.